hapax/hapax.github.io/assets/chuzenji.md

 life to nibble away at.
 By the ramp is a splendid illustration of England's hypothesis: wildflowers sprouting through the gravel of a tumbledown plot.
-The rusty lean-to at the back seems to gesture towards something else, however:
+The rusty lean-to at the back gestures in some other direction.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />